 But there is another side to the story of Tycho's failure.
 After all, he had used his lack of parallax measurements for the Nova of 1572 and the Comet of 1577 to show that they must lie out in space, at vast distances from the Earth.
 Having done that why didn't he simply suppose that the stars were even further out, and just too far for his observations to reveal their parallax?
 Aside from the staggering distances involved, a problem with the appearance of stars may have caused him to reject the idea.
 Namely, when we look at stars, they appear to have a size that depends on their brightness.
 As it happens, that apparent size is an illusion caused by the way that the light falling on our eyes (or nowadays, on CCD imaging devices) "overexposes" brighter objects, making them look thousands or millions of times larger than they actually are.
 But Tycho thought that brighter stars looked bigger because they were large enough for him to see their actual sizes.
 And if they were as far away as they would have to be to have no observable parallax, then their apparent (though misleading) size would have required them to be immense -- in fact many times larger, for the brightest and apparently biggest stars, than the orbits of the outer planets.
 In other words, if he had accepted the unimaginable distances the stars would have had to have in order for him to be unable to measure their parallax, then he would have also had to assume that their physical bodies were just as outlandishly immense.
 And whether it was his preference for an Aristotelian view of physics, his inability to measure stellar parallax, or the ridiculous sizes that stars would have to have if they were as far away as that implied, in the end he decided to use a compromise that fit every observation that could be made of the stars, gave the most accurate calculations of the motions of astronomical bodies possible in his lifetime, and though now considered "wrong", was otherwise a perfectly acceptable description of the nature of the Solar System (and what we now call the stellar Universe).

 And if Kepler had not conceived his revolutionary theory of orbital motions a few years later, and Galileo developed a new way of thinking about physics in that same era, perhaps astronomy texts would still discuss Tycho and his astronomical accomplishments in detail similar to that on this page.
-But since his theory of the Solar System's structure was abandoned almost as soon as he died, Tycho is barely mentioned in most introductory astronomy texts, and often more disparagingly than not, which is a great injustice to a man who was one of the greatest observational astronomers of all time.
+But since his theory of the Solar System's structure was abandoned almost as soon as he died, Tycho is barely mentioned in most introductory astronomy texts, and often more disparagingly than not, which is a great injustice to a man who was one of the most important observational astronomers of all time.